faramirezs/icp-vrn-generator/.github/instructions/general.instructions.md

 # General Instructions

+## Tool calling for documentation

+- You can use the `context7` tool to research documentation for the DFINITY SDK, Internet Computer, and related libraries.
+- Use `context7` tool to research this docs:
+  /dfinity/cdk-rs
+  /dfinity/ic
+  /dfinity/sdk

 ## Project Context

 - This is an Internet Computer Protocol (ICP) project using Rust for canister development with PocketIC and Vitest for testing.